frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 x,Tokio,Japan,review
 ```

 We can validate this file by using the command-line interface.
-Frictionless provides comprehensive error details so the error should be self-explanatory.
+Frictionless provides comprehensive error details so that errors can be understood by the user.
 Continue reading to learn the validation process in detail.

 ```bash goodread title="CLI"
 frictionless validate capital-invalid.csv